Becky (2020 film)

 Becky is a 2020 American action thriller film directed by Jonathan Milott and Cary Murnion, from a screenplay by Nick Morris, Lane Skye, and Ruckus Skye.
 The film stars Lulu Wilson, Kevin James, and Joel McHale.
 McHale and Wilson portray Jeff and Becky, a father and daughter whose vacation home is besieged by a gang of Neo-Nazis led by James's character, Dominick.

 Becky was scheduled to have its world premiere at the Tribeca Film Festival in April 2020, but the festival was postponed due to the COVID-19 pandemic.
 It was released on video-on-demand, digital platforms and in select drive-in theaters on June 5, 2020, by Quiver Distribution and Redbox Entertainment.
 The film received mixed reviews from critics, though many praised Wilson's performance.
-A sequel, The Wrath of Becky, had its world premiere at South by Southwest (SXSW) on March 10, 2023, with Lulu Wilson returning in the title role.
+The movie successfully launched a titular film series with Lulu Wilson returning in the lead role, beginning with The Wrath of Becky (2023) which had its world premiere at South by Southwest (SXSW).

 Plot

-Thirteen-year-old Becky Hopper is questioned about a recent incident at her family's lakehouse two weeks earlier.
-She gives vague answers and claims not to remember anything apart from some minor details.
+Thirteen-year-old Becky Hooper is questioned about a recent incident at her family's lakehouse two weeks earlier.
+She gives vague answers and claims to remember only minor details.
 The story unfolds through her flashbacks.

-Becky's mother died from cancer a year earlier, and she has a strained relationship with her father Jeff.
+Becky's mother died from cancer a year earlier, and she has a strained relationship with her father, Jeff.
 In an attempt to reconnect with her, they go on a trip to the family's old lakefront home.
 Meanwhile, prisoners Dominick Lewis, a Neo-Nazi, and his men Wallace "Apex" Landham, Sonny Cole, and Roman Hammond are transferred in a prison van.
 The group kills an inmate to get the van to pull over, kills the guards and escapes.
 They stop a car and steal it, killing the occupants in the process, a father and his two young children.

-Jeff's girlfriend Kayla and her young son Ty arrive at the house, upsetting Becky.
+Jeff's girlfriend, Kayla, and her young son, Ty, arrive at the house, upsetting Becky.
 Jeff announces his engagement to Kayla.
-Becky storms out of the house upset, followed by her Cane Corso dog, Diego.
-At her small fort in the woods, she accidentally knocks over a box of old possessions: a Canadian coin, a bird skull and a key whose bow is formed in the shape of a valknut.
+Becky storms out of the house, upset, followed by her Cane Corso dog, Diego.
+At her small fort in the woods, she knocks over a box of possessions, including a key whose bow is formed in the shape of a valknut.
 Dominick and his men show up at the family house, take everyone hostage, and demand the key.
-Kayla and Ty try to escape but are intercepted by Apex, who tries to help them, while Cole kills Dora, the family's other dog.
+Kayla and Ty try to escape but are intercepted by Apex, who has grown tired of killing, and urges them to escape.
+Cole kills Dora, the family's other dog.
 Jeff lies about Becky's presence to protect her, but Dominick shoots Kayla to get the truth out of them.